 The Vocational Village is a first-of-its-kind skilled trades training program that aims to provide a positive learning community for prisoners who are serious about completing career and technical education.Read More >

-It is located at the Richard A. Handlon Correctional Facility, a level II, medium security prison in Ionia.
-A second site will begin operating soon at Parnall Correctional Facility, a level I prison in Jackson.
+The first Vocational Village site opened in 2016 at Richard A. Handlon Correctional Facility, a level II, medium security prison in Ionia.
+A second site was launched in 2017 at Parnall Correctional Facility, a level I prison in Jackson.

 Prisoners participating in Vocational Village programming are housed together one unit that acts as a therapeutic learning environment that supports their success.

 By housing prisoners together who share a common goal of improving their lives through education, a positive and productive environment has been created.
 Housing the prisoners together offers many advantages such as the opportunity to discuss educational topics during non-class time, eating together and attending other programs and leisure time activities.